+An exclusive right-to-sell listing agreement is a real estate contract that gives an agent or broker the sole right to sell their client’s home for a set length of time.
 It establishes the property’s asking price, the agent’s commission, the term of the agreement (often between 1 and 12 months), and the duties both the agent and seller will be bound to uphold.
 Unlike other listing agreement types, the agent is guaranteed a commission if the property is sold, regardless if they found the buyer or not.

 - The most popular type of listing agreement.

 The agent will conduct research by comparing similar properties that were recently sold in the area, the current market, as well as the condition of the property.
 The agent will inform the seller of the price they recommend the property be sold for.
 While sellers will often go with their agent’s suggestion, the price that is set is ultimately up to them.